AI Video vs. Strategic Production

 People think the magic of video happens in the edit.
 Or in the gear.
 Or now, in the prompt.
 It doesn't.
 It happens in the room.

-A machine needs to be told what it's looking for.
-The whole job — the actual craft — is creating the conditions for something real to happen, and then recognizing it when it does.
+A machine can execute a plan flawlessly.
+What it can't do is sit with a real person, sense there's something more underneath, and have the instinct to follow it.
 That's not production.
 That's instinct, and empathy, and twenty years of reps.
 And it belongs to people.
 Our people.
 The master storyteller has always been human.
 That's not changing.

 So Where Does AI Actually Belong?

 We've already seen what happens when the hype runs past that line.
-The most hyped AI video tool of the past year launched with a ton of noise and a reported billion-dollar entertainment deal, then got shut down about six months later when the pros found it too unreliable to actually use and people bailed.
+The most hyped AI video tool of the past year launched to record numbers and a reported billion-dollar entertainment deal, then got shut down about six months later.
+Not because people rejected it.
+It was wildly popular.
+It got pulled because the economics never added up.
 The lesson wasn't “AI video is worthless.”
-It was that betting your brand's story on a shortcut is fragile.
-When the work actually matters, the shortcuts fall apart.
+It's that even the biggest, best-funded tool in the category can vanish overnight.
+Build your brand's story on something that fragile and you're building on sand.

 The Model the Best Brands Are Already Using

-Think about it the way we think about everything — Trunk and Roots.
+Think about it the way we think about everything: Trunk and Roots.
 (We're Black Oak Visuals.
 You didn't think we'd get through a whole post without a tree metaphor, did you?)
-Your Trunk — the flagship story that says who you are — has to be human.
+Your Trunk is the flagship story that says who you are, and it has to be human.
 The brand film.
 The founder's story.
 The patient who trusted you with theirs.
 That's where trust gets built, and it's the last place on earth you want a machine.
-The Roots — the platform cutdowns, captions, the multilingual versions — that's where AI can carry some of the load without ever laying a finger on the story itself.
+The Roots are everything that supports it.
+The platform cutdowns, the captions, the multilingual versions.
+That's where AI can carry some of the load without ever laying a finger on the story itself.

 Human craft at the core.
 AI at the mechanical edges, and nowhere else.
 That's not a compromise.
 That's just being clear about what each thing is for.